Accessing a PET scan in Ontario 101

 PET scans are used more frequently in almost every other province in Canada.
 While Ontario has made significant investments in PET scanners, the province has one of the lowest usage rates per capita in Canada.

-Our most recent data (2019-20) shows that in Ontario, 2,000 persons per million received a PET/CT scan, less than half the national average of 3,300 persons per million.
+Most recent data (2022-23) shows that in Ontario, 2,000 persons per million received a PET-CT scan, nearly half the national average of 3,900 persons per million.

-Ontario lagged significantly behind Quebec, where 9,000 persons per million received PET scans, as well as every other province except PEI.
+Ontario lagged behind every province except Manitoba, and was significantly behind Quebec, where 9,000 persons per million received PET-CT scans.

 Ontario’s PET scanners could do more.